devaman0/bug-tracker/README.md

 ---

-## Postman Collection
+## 🧪 Postman Collection

-A Postman collection is included to test the full backend flow end-to-end.
+A Postman collection is included to test the backend end-to-end.

-The collection covers:
+Covers:

-* User registration
+* User registration and login
-* Login and JWT token handling
+* JWT handling
 * Project creation and listing
-* Bug creation inside a project
-* Bug assignment (admin only)
+* Bug creation and assignment
 * Bug status updates
-* Adding and fetching comments
+* Comment creation and fetching
 * Bug deletion

 ### Collection Flow

-* `login` request stores the JWT token as a **collection variable** (`token`)
+* `login` stores JWT as a collection variable (`token`)
 * `create project` stores `projectId`
 * `create bug` stores `bugId`
-* Subsequent requests reuse these variables automatically
+* Subsequent requests reuse variables automatically

-This allows the evaluator to run the collection in order without manual copy-paste.

-Authorization is tested using:
+Authorization header used:

 ```
 Authorization: Bearer {{token}}
 ```

-Ownership and role restrictions can be verified by logging in as different users.
+RBAC and ownership rules can be verified by logging in as different users.

----